 Molecule Values

-Molecule objects behave as copy-on-write (COW) molecule values.
+Molecule objects behave as value-style molecule values.
 Transformation methods return new molecule objects and leave the original object unchanged.
+Internally COSMolKit uses copy-on-write (COW) storage to share unchanged data efficiently.
 This is intentionally different from common RDKit Python workflows, where code often mutates an existing molecule or RWMol directly.

 from cosmolkit import Molecule